balancer/docs-v3/docs/developer-reference/contracts/vault-api.md

         uint256[] memory lastLiveBalances
     );
 ```
-This function gets the raw data for a pool: tokens, raw and last live balances.
+This `VaultExtension` function gets the raw data for a pool: tokens, raw and last live balances.

 **Parameters:**